Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Conclusions

-We also utilize the DR-relatedness predictions of our best model (in the \{PathDIP, CatBoost\} scenario) to generate a ranking of top candidate genes for novel DR-relatednes as the final gene prioritisation task.
-Compared to the list of promising candidates reported with non-PU methodologies, the ranking provided by our PU Learning-based method includes several promising potential DR-related genes, showing only a partial overlap with the original.
-As this new list of top candidate genes was produced with a classifier that significantly outperformed the best classifier in \cite{vega2022machine}, the potential for DR-relatedness of our proposed genes is more reliable than those proposed by Magdaleno et al., from a Machine Learning standpoint.
-Upon a curation of the relevant scientific literature, we also find existing evidence that supports the potential relation of the predicted top promising genes to the mechanisms of Dietary Restriction.
+We use our best model (trained in the \{PathDIP, CatBoost\} scenario) to generate a ranking of candidate DR-related genes; and compare it to the ranking reported in \mbox{\cite{vega2022machine}} obtained without PU Learning.
+We identify several new potentially DR-related genes (e.g. IRS1, PRKAB1, PRKAB2, PRKAG1).
+Our new list of candidates is, from a ML standpoint, more reliable than the one curated by Magdaleno et al., since it was generated by a model with significantly higher predictive performance.
+Moreover, a curation of the scientific literature of these genes supports the potential relation of the top promising genes with the mechanisms of DR.

-We identify different avenues for future research: (1) As this work focused on computational experiments only, the potential role of the identified candidate genes in Dietary Restriction is yet to be validated in future-wet lab experiments.
-(2) Per the findings in \cite{vega2022machine}, where simultaneously learning from multiple types of features worsened classifier performance, we focalize our experiments in PathDIP pathways and GO terms as feature types, without combining them; it is possible that using the proposed PU Learning approach might enable combinations of feature types to increase predictive performance.
-(3) To avoid convolution of the experiments, we chose not to modify the classifiers used or their hyperparameters when compared to previous works; a more precise tuning of classifier configurations could further increase the predictive performance of the proposed PU Learning method in gene priorization scenarios.
+Regarding future research, we identify different avenues: (1) the validation of the DR-related role of the identified genes in wet-lab experiments, (2) the combination of multiple and other biological feature sets with our PU-based method to improve the quality of predictions, and (3) exploration of other types of classifiers to further evaluate our PU Learning method in gene prioritisation scenarios.